 All CDK13 children have reduced spacial awareness, gross and fine motor skills and proprioception issues, with a wide spectrum of the degree of being affected.
 These improve significantly with age and OT and Physio input.

-Most CDK13 children have swallowing and digestive difficulties which start at birth improve as they grow up.
+Most CDK13 children have swallowing and digestive difficulties which start at birth.
+These can greatly improve with age.

 Some CDK13 children have flat feet and intoing, and require orthotic insoles and exercises to correct their leg-foot-ankle alignment.
 More pronounced cases require surgical intervention which produces good results.

 Many CDK13 children have a high pain threshold.
-This means an easier time at vaccinations and blood tests, but also represents a safety challenge as the child may be slow to react to burning or pain.
+This means an easier time at vaccinations and blood tests, but also represents a safety challenge as the child may be slow to react to burning (including in the bath or shower) or to pain.